pypy/pypy/rpython/doc/glossary.rst

       until the run-time value is known.
 See if :doc:`the jit docs <jit/index>` help.

    RPython
-      :ref:`rpython`, a limited subset of the Python_ language.
+      :doc:`rpython`, a limited subset of the Python_ language.
       The limitations make :term:`type inference` possible.
       It is also the language that the PyPy interpreter itself is written in.